linux-system-roles/snapshot/README.md

 This variable is required. snapshot_lvm_snapset_name is a string that will be appended to the name of the LV when the snapshot set is created.
 It will be used to identify members of the set.
+It must be at least one character long and contain valid characters for use in an LVM volume name.
+A to Z, a to z, 0 to 9, underscore (_), hyphen (-), dot (.), and plus (+) are valid characters.

 If before running the role, the following LVs exist: